Pedrohelder98/BluegrassAssessment/README.md

 ### Models (/Models)
 Defines data models and structures.

- - Components: Contains reusable component models, such as HeroComponent, HeroCtaComponent, RteComponent and SocialMediaComponent.
+ - Components: Contains reusable component models.
  - Umbraco: Models related to Umbraco documentTypes, including page-specific models and header or footer settings for all the website pages.

 ### Views (/Views): Contains HTML views rendered on the client.

- - Layout.cshtml: Defines the base layout for all pages.
+ - `Layout.cshtml`: Defines the base layout for all pages.
- - contactUsPage.cshtml, generalContentPage.cshtml: Define page-specific layouts.
+ - `contactUsPage.cshtml` and `generalContentPage.cshtml`: Define page-specific layouts.
  - Partials: Contains reusable partial views, such as Header, Footer, and component views for modular design.

 ### Services (/Services): Includes logic for mapping and data handling.

- - MappingComponents.cs: Service for managing page and components mapping.
+ - `MappingComponents.cs`: Service for managing page and components mapping.
+ - `IMappingComponents.cs`: Interface to use `MappingComponents.cs` in controllers.

+### Composers (/Composers): Includes the composer to add Services to IUmbracoBuilder

+ - `UmbracoComposer.cs`: Composer that add the `IMappingComponents.cs` service to the IUmbracoBuilder.

 ### umbraco/Data
 Stores the SQLite database used by Umbraco for data management.